Clausewitz45/devops-coding-challenge/README.md

 * Alter the README to contain the steps required to:
   * Create the server.
   * Run the checker script.
-* Provide us IAM credentials to login to the AWS account.
+* Provide us IAM credentials to login to the AWS/GCP account.
 If you have other resources in it make sure we can only access what is related to this test.

-Give our account `engagetech` access to your fork, and send us an email when you’re done.
+Give our account access to your fork, and send us an email when you’re done.
 Feel free to ask questions if anything is unclear, confusing, or just plain missing.

 # Extra Credit

 We know time is precious, we won't mark you down for not doing the extra credits, but if you want to give them a go...

-* Use a CloudFormation template to set up the server.
+* Use a Terraform template to set up the server.
 * Use a configuration management tool (such as Puppet, Chef or Ansible) to bootstrap the server.
 * Put the server behind a load balancer.
-* Run Nginx inside a Docker container.
+* Run Nginx/Apache2 inside a Docker container.
 * Make the checker script SSH into the instance, check if Nginx is running and start it if it isn't.

 # Questions